Adairius Barnes

-Adairius Damone Barnes (born April 30, 1994) is an American football cornerback who is currently a free agent.
+Adairius Damone Barnes (born April 30, 1994) is an American former professional football cornerback.
 He played college football at Louisiana Tech.

-High school career
+Early life

 Barnes attended Port Gibson High School where he lettered in football, track & field, baseball, and basketball.
 As a junior in 2010, he rushed the ball 17 times for 214 yards and five touchdowns, while recording 27 receptions for 647 yards and three touchdowns.
 As a senior in 2011, he rushed the ball 24 times for 390 yards and four touchdowns. he also was 15-of-28 for 428 yards and three touchdowns.
 He also recorded 22 receptions for 512 yards and six touchdowns.
 Also that season he recorded 45 tackles, 11 pass deflections, one interception, one forced fumble, four punt returns for 47 yards and two kickoff returns for 25 yards.
 For the season, he was ranked 24th on the Top 50 players in Mississippi.
 He was also named the team's best offensive player.